openstack/openstack-ansible/doc/source/index.rst

 OpenStack-Ansible provides Ansible playbooks and roles for the deployment and configuration of an OpenStack environment.

-OpenStack-Ansible's Newton series is planned to be released with the 14.0.0 tag between 6 October 2016 and 20 October 2016.
-A release candidate is currently available for testing.
+OpenStack-Ansible's Newton series was first released with the 14.0.0 tag on 20 October 2016.

 * `Newton Series Release Notes`_
 * `Newton Series Timeline`_